Hostmak

 6. Two-Factor Authentication (2FA)

-Two-factor authentication (2FA) is an added layer of security for your web hosting account and website administration.
-Even if a hacker gains access to your password, they would still need the second authentication factor to log in.
+Two-factor authentication (2FA) adds an additional layer of security for your hosting account and website administration.

 Why 2FA Is Crucial:

-7. Malware Scanning and Removal
+7. Malware Scanning & Removal

-Malware can infiltrate your website through various methods, often without your knowledge, and wreak havoc on your site’s performance and security.
-Many web hosting providers offer malware scanning and automatic removal as part of their security features.
+Many hosting providers offer malware scanning and automatic removal as part of their security services.

 Key Features of Malware Protection:

-8. Server Monitoring and Intrusion Detection
+8. Server Monitoring & Intrusion Detection

 Why Monitoring Is Important:

-9. Account Isolation (for Shared Hosting)
+9. Account Isolation (For Shared Hosting)

 Why Isolation Is Key: